Join the library - it's free. Find out more »

-The Creating Perth exhibition opens on the ground floor of the State Library on 7 November.
-It will explore the ways visions of Perth – both compatible and contested – have shaped this place, revealing many layers of our city’s history.
+The Creating Perth exhibition has opened on the ground floor of the State Library.
+It explores the ways visions of Perth – both compatible and contested – have shaped this place, revealing many layers of our city’s history.
 The exhibition features photos, paintings, maps, videos and stories from the State Library, State Records Office and loans from community.

-Exciting images and artefacts to be included in the exhibition include a six-metre reproduction of the 1892 cycloramic (panorama) of Perth drawn by architect John Stewart Jackson, an 1887 plan for reclaiming the foreshore for a cricket ground and public gardens, a quilt “Balbuk’s Country – Unforseen Future”, and a photograph of the 1983 America’s Cup celebrations on the Esplanade.
+Exciting images and artefacts featured in the exhibition include a six-metre reproduction of the 1892 cycloramic (panorama) of Perth drawn by architect John Stewart Jackson, an 1887 plan for reclaiming the foreshore for a cricket ground and public gardens, and a quilt “Balbuk’s Country – Unforseen Future”.

 Free exhibition, no tickets required.